 How is chanderi hand weaving unique?

-Through this article, Sakshi Nimje Textile Designer at Fix That Shirt shares the beautiful story of the hand-weaving Chanderi fabric.
-As a final year student at NIFT-India, she carried out an intensive research of four months, working with the Chanderi artisans and this article is based on her research findings.
+Through this article, Saba Alvi – the co-founder of Fix That Shirt & Sakshi Nimje Textile Designer at Fix That Shirt share the beautiful story of the hand-weaving Chanderi fabric.
+They carried out an intensive research of four months, working with the Chanderi artisans and this article is based on their research findings.

 This article does not only take you through the technical aspects of Chanderi weaving but also taps on the emotions of the weavers for their traditional textile .